opencv/opencv/modules/core/doc/utility_and_system_functions_and_macros.rst

 -----------------
 .. cpp:function:: bool useOptimized()

-    Returns status if the optimized code use
+    Returns status of the optimized code use

 The function returns true if the optimized code is enabled, false otherwise.